 Many young people don’t think they need a will as they have few assets, and many people believe that if they die without one their estate will simply go to their partner or nearest relative.
 Neither assumption is correct.

-If you are over 18 and you are working you generally have superannuation that comes with a death insurance policy.
+If you are over 18 and working, you generally have superannuation that comes with a life insurance policy.

 If you die without making a Will it might mean that your spouse only gets the first $50,000, and then the rest is shared out among other family members.

-There are many examples of hardship and family squabbles where somebody passes and they did not make a Will and there was uncertainty about their wishes.
+There are many examples of hardship and family squabbles where somebody dies without a Will, and there was uncertainty about their wishes.

 Changing family structures

-Family circumstances can change in a heartbeat meaning that appointments such as executors or guardians may need to be amended quickly.
+Family circumstances can change meaning that appointments such as executors or guardians may need to be amended quickly.

-There are some things that will make your will null and void, like getting married or divorced too.
+There are also some actions that will make your Will null and void – like getting married or divorced.

-If amendments to Wills are not made at the right time it is possible that subsequent squabbles or even court battles between family members over an estate could last for years.
+If amendments to Wills are not made at the right time, it is possible that subsequent family issues or even court battles over an estate could last for years.